shopware/docs/guides/installation/from-scratch.md

 ./psh.phar install
 ```

+{% hint style="warning" %}
-Please note that this will reset your database.
+Note that this will reset your database.
+{% endhint %}

 ## Next steps

-You're all set now!
 Now that you got a running Shopware installation, why not start with your first very own plugin?
-Please refer to the [Plugin base guide](../plugins/plugins/plugin-base-guide.md) for a nice starting point.
+Refer to the [Plugin base guide](../plugins/plugins/plugin-base-guide.md) for a good starting point.